United States aviator badges: Modern USAF

+Non-rated flyers are considered "aircrew" and are awarded either the USAF Enlisted Aircrew Badge or the USAF Officer Aircrew Badge.
+Despite not bearing aeronautical "ratings," both badges are issued in three degrees.
+The USAF Officer Aircrew Badge is issued infrequently, and is likely one of the rarer "wings" issued by the USAF.

+The USAF Astronaut Badge is any rated USAF aviator or aeronautical badge adorned with the "Astronaut Device" attached to the badge's center element.
+Un-rated USAF personnel that qualify as astronauts are rated as a USAF observer and issued the USAF Observer Badge adorned with the Astronaut Device.

 United States Army

 After the creation of the U.S. Air Force as a separate service in 1947, Army Aviation continued to a degree that warranted a new badge for Army Aviators (who piloted light observation and liaison airplanes and helicopters).
 The result was the creation of the Army Aviator Badge, which is a modified version of the U.S. Air Force Pilot Badge.
-It comes in three grades: Basic, Senior (7 years' service and 1,000 flight hours), and Master (15 years' service and 2,000 flight hours).
+It comes in three grades: Basic, Senior (7 years' service and 1,000 flight hours, pilot-in-command status), and Master (15 years' service and 2,000 flight hours, pilot-in-command status).
 The Aviator and Senior Aviator Badges were approved on 27 July 1950 and the Master Aviator Badge was approved on 12 February 1957.

 United States Navy, Marine Corps and Coast Guard

 The aviator badge currently used in the Navy has remained virtually unchanged since it was first issued on 13 November 1917.
-The Naval Aviator Badge is earned by all U.S. Navy, U.S. Marine Corps, and U.S. Coast Guard pilots upon graduation from advanced flight training.
-Additional aviator badges exist for Naval Flight Officers (USN & USMC), Naval Flight Surgeons, Naval Aviation Physiologists, Naval Flight Nurses, Naval Aviation Observers (USN & USMC) and enlisted Naval Aircrewman (USN, USMC & USCG).
-Naval Aviators' badges are gold in color.
+The Naval Aviator Insignia (sometimes referred to as "naval aviator wings") is earned by all U.S. Navy, U.S. Marine Corps, and U.S. Coast Guard aviators upon graduation from advanced flight training.
+Additional aviator badges exist for naval flight officers (USN & USMC), naval flight surgeons, naval aviation physiologists, naval flight nurses, naval aviation observers (USN & USMC) and enlisted naval aircrewman (USN, USMC & USCG).
+Naval aviators' badges are gold in color.
 Unlike the Air Force and the Army, the naval services do not employ senior or command/master aeronautical ratings.